ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-3/exercise-3.md

 ---

 # Task 3.2 Connect to a Fabric SQL Endpoint Using SQL Server Management Studio (SSMS)
+> [!TIP]
+> If you are interested in lineage and connecting through Azure Data Studio, [proceed to this additional exercise](./../extra/extra.md#lineage).

 The goal of this task is to establish a connection to a Fabric SQL Endpoint using SQL Server Management Studio (SSMS), enabling you to query and manage your data directly from SSMS.

 1. **Open SQL Server Management Studio**: